2001zhaozhao/random-code-samples/README.md

 # random-kotlin-code-samples
-An assortment of code samples from my Kotlin projects, meant to act as a portfolio.
+An assortment of code samples from my Kotlin projects.
 These samples are representative of the quality of my typical code.
 Because I expect these codebases to be used in production and improved upon over several years, I emphasize readability, documentation, and performance in my code style.

 Projects covered by the portfolio: